Idaho became the 43rd state on July 3, 1890.

-    Wilson Butte Cave, near Twin Falls, was excavated in 1959 and found to contain bones of bison and antelope, as well as some arrowheads and other artifacts that were carbon-dated to be 14,500 years old.
+Wilson Butte Cave, near Twin Falls, was excavated in 1959 and found to contain bones of bison and antelope and some arrowheads and other artifacts that were carbon-dated to be 14,500 years old.
 This makes them “among the oldest definitely dated artifacts in the New World.”

-Between 1863 (when Abraham Lincoln signed the bill making Idaho a Territory) and statehood (27 years later), the Idaho Territory had 16 governors, four who never set foot in Idaho.
+Between 1863 (when Abraham Lincoln signed the bill making Idaho a Territory) and statehood (27 years later), the Idaho Territory had 16 governors, four of whom never set foot in Idaho.

 Appropriately named the “Gem State,” Idaho produces 72 types of precious and semi-precious stones, some of which can be found nowhere else in the world.